elotroalex/chiens/_texts/translation.md

 [62]({{site.baseurl}}/chiens/p062.html){:.pagetitle}

-- all my ideas turned into fire ships
+- all my ideas turn to fireships
-- all my thoughts into Greek fire
+- all my thoughts to Greek fire
 - my two hymns, hatchets
 - my warm fur, spilled blood
 - my ears, my arteries carry a charge
-- next to which the rut of a woman in heat
+- that makes the rut of a woman in heat
-- seems like the half gesture of a child;
+- seem to me like the unfinished gesture of a child;
-- O dear light's head
+- Oh, dear face of the light
 - I fought ten years for a smile
 - your smile grown to full complicity
 - I will not back down ...